 Chemical Labels - Your Signposts to Safety

 Labels on chemicals are an important part of the employer's Hazard Communication Program.
 Together with Material Safety Data Sheets (MSDSs), chemical labels provide employees with the information needed to work safely, including information regarding the protective equipment that should be used and the procedures that should be followed.
 These labels indicate a chemical's identity, the manufacturer, information on the hazards of the chemical and protective measures.
 Additional information is available about the various kinds of chemical labels commonly used on the job and safety information regarding the chemical.

-The Material Safety Data Sheet, or MSDS, provides a range of information about the hazards and safe use of a specific chemical or mixture of chemicals.
-Chemical manufacturers provide a copy of the MSDS for the chemical at the time of purchase.
-The Safety and Risk Services unit can assist in providing information on How to read and understand an MSDS.
-In addition, employees can obtain a copy of the MSDS from the manufacturer or retrieve one online at MSD Online HQ .
+The Safety Data Sheet, SDS, provides a range of information about the hazards and safe use of a specific chemical or mixture of chemicals.
+Chemical manufacturers provide a copy of the SDS for the chemical at the time of purchase.
+The Safety and Risk Services unit can assist in providing information on How to read and understand an SDS.
+In addition, employees can obtain a copy of the SDS from the manufacturer or retrieve one online at MSD Online HQ .